 Advice on how to look after wild birds

 Providing food, water and shelter for birds can really help and you don’t need a big garden in order to do this.
-Bird feeders work very well on balconies and in small courtyards.
-It’s easy to get started and the whole family can get involved.
+Bird feeders work very well on balconies and in small courtyards too.

 Follow our top tips and you’ll be sure to have feathered visitors regularly.
 For more ideas on how to help nature in your garden, you can also read our guide to creating a garden that is ideal for birds, insects and wildlife.